GrahamCampbell/Laravel-Bitbucket/README.md

 // Get all the repositories info Bitbucket::connection()->repositories()->list();

-// Get all the repositories info filter by team Bitbucket::connection()->teams('matteogiacomo')->repositories()->list();
+// Get all the repositories info filtered by team Bitbucket::connection()->teams('matteogiacomo')->repositories()->list();
 ```